michielbdejong/documents/nlnet-grant.md

 We decided to quit our current position to start this project fulltime on the first of October.
 We are now in alpha phase with a bit less than ten alpha testers of the IndieHosters network.
 We aim at reaching beta for first of February.
 Here is our planning, with deliverables, for the next two quarterly.

 #### 1st of December 2014: draft standard
-- standard FOSIA store and describe linked data
+- standard FOSIA format and describe linked data

 #### 1st February 2015: implementation - beta release
 - a simple web application to provision users